 Valuing Intrinsic and Instrumental Preferences for Privacy

-In this paper, I separately measure two motives for consumers to protect privacy: an intrinsic motive, which is a “taste” for privacy; and an instrumental motive, which reflects the expected economic loss from revealing one’s private information to the firm.
+I empirically separate two motives for consumers to protect privacy: an intrinsic motive, which is a “taste” for privacy; and an instrumental motive, which reflects the expected economic losses from revealing one’s private information to the firm.
 While the intrinsic preference is a utility primitive, the instrumental preference arises endogenously from a firm’s usage of consumer data.
 Combining a two-stage experiment and a structural model, I find that consumers’ intrinsic preferences for privacy range from 0 to 5 dollars per demographic variable, exhibiting substantial heterogeneity across consumers and categories of personal data.
-This rich heterogeneity in intrinsic preferences leads to a selection pattern that deviates from the “nothing-to-hide” argument predicted by a model with pure instrumental preferences.
-I then propose three strategies that firms and researchers can adopt to improve data-driven decisions when shared data are influenced by consumers’ dual privacy concerns.
-First, by using an experiment to measure the joint distribution of privacy preferences, firms can extrapolate selection patterns to cases where the data utilization method changes.
-Second, when the joint privacy preference distribution is unknown, data collection should focus on representativeness over quantity, especially when information externality is present.
-Lastly, firms can learn about the selection pattern in the shared data by leveraging information contained in consumers’ data-sharing decisions.
+This rich heterogeneity in intrinsic preferences dominates the magnitude of instrumental preferences in my experiment.
+Consumers self-select into sharing their personal data, driven by the combination of these two preference components.
+The resulting selection pattern deviates from the “nothing-to-hide” argument, a prediction given by models with pure instrumental preferences.
+I then evaluate two strategies that firms may adopt to correct for biases caused by this privacy-induced selection when collecting and analyzing consumer data.
+Both strategies can effectively alleviate bias when consumer data are used for inference.

-Keywords: Privacy, Revealed Preference, Information Economics, Privacy Regulation, Value of Data
+Keywords: Privacy, Revealed Preference, Value of Data, Experiment, Selection, Bias

 JEL Classification: D01, D12, D82, D83, L11, L15, M31, M38